-The 7 C-arm table top shapes and sizes
+The 7 most popular pain management c-arm table top shapes and sizes are:

 - Integrated headrest with a patient facial cutout – sometimes called cervical shaped – 22 inches wide (#1)